What is Labor Dispatch?

 The Chinese authorities are serious about continuing to reduce the loopholes that companies find around dispatch regulations and are cracking down on agencies that are not complying with the new rules.

-NH Global Partners is committed to keeping constantly up to date with new regulations and to make sure that our clients use labor dispatch in China in compliance with local laws.
+Horizons is committed to keeping constantly up to date with new regulations and to make sure that our clients use labor dispatch in China in compliance with local laws.
 You may want to contact us to receive detailed information on how your company can benefit from labour dispatch in China.